 - Exfoliating products that remove existing skin pigment in your sunspots.

-- Products that turn down skin pigment production to help prevent future darkening of your sunspots.
+- Products that turn down or alter skin pigment production to help prevent future darkening of your sunspots.

 - Broad spectrum sunscreens that block the UV rays that are the cause of these annoying sunspots in the first place.